jay-b-7span/Alike_Document/README.md

 -   Cart GraphQL use for
     `https://alike.io/cart` page.

--   AvailablePaymentMethod grapgQl use in cart page.
+-   `AvailablePaymentMethod` graohql use in cart page.

 -   **Module**: `Nik_CheckoutGraphQl`.